hmak3d/talk/README.md

 	*	`git log --graph --oneline --decorate'` to see text render of `gitk`
 	*	`git log --graph --format="%h%d %an [%ar] %s"`

+*	`git push REMOTE :SPEC` to delete tags + branches on remote

-*	`git ls-files --error-unmatch PATH` to see if a file is tracked
+*	`git ls-files --error-unmatch PATH` or `git cat-file -t :0:PATH` to see if a file is tracked

 *	`git blame/log` through file renames